Skip header and navigation

 Abstract

-Botox injections may be used to treat blepharospasm (rapid eye blinking) or facial muscle spasms.
-Botox blocks the chemicals that are causing the spasms and they go away.
-Botox is not a cure but gives temporary relief from symptoms.
-This pamphlet describes getting ready for the injection, treatment, and side effects.
+Your doctor has recommended Botox® injections for your blepharospasm (rapid eye blinking) or facial muscle spasms.
+Botox® blocks the chemicals that cause the spasms in your muscles.
+Botox® is not a cure.
+It helps relieve your symptoms for about 3 months.
+This pamphlet explains what Botox® is and how it works, how to get ready for your appointment, what will happen during and after the treatment, and side effects.
 The French version of this pamphlet 1783, "Injection de Botox®", is also available.

 Responsibility